dazinator/dazinator.github.io/source/_posts/2014-12-13-unit-testing-crm-plugins.md

 4. IOrganizationService
 5. ITracingService

-WHAT THE HELL ARE ANY OF THESE THINGS TO DO WITH THE ACTUAL REQUIREMENTS THAT I NEED TO TEST???
+**WHAT THE HELL ARE ANY OF THESE THINGS TO DO WITH THE ACTUAL REQUIREMENTS THAT I _NEED_ TO TEST???**

 Listen..
 I read those requirements for this plugin.
 I read them atleast one thousand times.
 And I wrote them in fact.
 Here they are again:

 > 1. It must run only within a transaction with the database.
 2. When a Contact entity is Updated, if the contact has a parent account, and that parent account is "on hold" then set the "taketheirshoes" flag on the contact record to true.

-With those requirements in mind, can you please show me the bit where it says: `When a contact is updated, it is of upmost importance to us as a business that it looks at the IExecutionContext and grabs the IOrganizationServiceFactory.`
+So with that in mind, can you please show me the requirement dictating: `When a contact is updated, it is of upmost importance to us as a business that it looks at the `IPluginExecutionContext` and grabs the `IOrganizationServiceFactory.`

-Or please show me where the requirements state: `When a contact is updated, the plugin absolutely must interact with the IServiceProvider because otherwise you know..
-Our business just won't function without that kind of business rule in place.
+Or please show me where the requirements state: `When a contact is updated, the plugin absolutely must interact with the `IServiceProvider` because otherwise you know..
+Our business just won't function anymore.

 No my friends.
 The requirements do not say _any of that_.
-I am in the business of unit testing actual requirements.
-If i wanted to unit test the `IServiceProvider` i'd go work for the Microsoft Dynamics Team.

-## Let's reduce the effort of writing a unit unit test  of our unit test

-## Writing a Unit Test -  there is no ~~Spoon~~ Crm

-Look at that code again but this time, look at all of the things that the method depends upon so that it can run.

-- `There  with your unit testIt's absolutely littered with dependencies.

-Guess what... it's absolutely littered with dependencies.
-Dependencies on services that Dynamics CRM provides at runtime, such as:

 ### Why is that a problem?

 The problem is not obvious at first glance.
 It is definately technically possible to mock / fake all of those services at unit test time.
 You can use something like RhinoMocks or another Mocking library to mock out `IServiceProvider` for the purposes of your test.
 You would then have to mock out all the calls to IServiceProvider that are made, so that it returns your other 'mocked' services like a mock 'IPluginExecutionContext' etc etc.

-The problem, is about effort.
-This approach, although technically possible, requires significant effort.
+The problem, is about _effort_.
+This approach, although technically possible, requires significant _effort_.
 You would have to mock a tonne of runtime services and interactions.
 We have to ask ourselves, is all that effort really necessary?
-Sometimes it is, sometimes it isn't.
-In this instance it isn't and I will explain why.
+Sometimes it may be, but most of the time, it isn't.
+In this instance it definately isn't and I will explain why.

-### How do we make the unit testing for this plugin easier then?

-Let's define the requirements of the plugin and making sure they are crystal clear.
+## Let's use the requirements to write the plugin, in pseudo code.

-### The Requirements
-For this plugin these are the requirements:

-1. It must only run within a transaction with the database.
-2. When a Contact is Updated, if the contact has a parent account, and that parent account is "on hold" then set the "taketheirshoes" flag on the contact record to true.

-### Pseudo Code -

 With those requirements - forget everything you know about Dynamics Crm and write your ideal pseudo code that would implement those requirements.
 This is the actual logic we care about testing.